-Mark’s approach to homework, something we call ‘Unhomework', is as unique as his own career path.
-A former secondary head teacher who wanted to go back to the classroom and so retrained as a primary teacher, Mark’s work shows how you can turn the age-old concept of homework on its head and produce a whole-school approach that genuinely serves to help learners develop independence whilst at the same time building on their strengths and addressing their weaknesses.
+Mark’s approach to homework, something we call ‘Unhomework', is as unique as his own career path, encompassing both secondary and primary.
+A former school leader who went back to the classroom, Mark’s work shows how you can turn the age-old concept of homework on its head and produce a whole-school approach that genuinely serves to help learners develop independence whilst at the same time building on their strengths and addressing their weaknesses.

 To read more about Mark Creasy please click here